resteasy/resteasy.github.io/_posts/2020-10-09-run-restful-service-with-bootablejar.md

 ### wildfly-jar-plugin Configuration

-The Wildfly jar plugin tool is developed to work with WildFly since version 20.0.0.Final and the latest WildFly jar plugin version is 2.0.0.Beta9 and tested with WildFly 21.0.0.Beta2.
+The WildFly jar plugin tool is developed to work with WildFly since version 20.0.0.Final.
+Now the latest WildFly jar plugin version is 2.0.0.Final.
+It's just released alone with WildFly 21.0.0.Final.
 The goal of this maven plugin is package the Jakarta EE application with server installation with galleon layer provisioning in a bootable jar.
 WildFly server arguments can be passed to this bootable jar to define the binding address or other property to start WildFly server.
 Below is the whole support arguments list:
 ```
 java -jar helloworld-bootable.jar --help